aus/proxyplease/README.md

 dialContext := proxyplease.NewProxyDialContext(proxyplease.Proxy{URL: u})
 ```

-If a proxy URL is not provided, `proxy-please` will attempt to infer the URL from the system utilizing [go-get-proxied](https://github.com/rapid7/go-get-proxied).
+If a proxy URL is not provided, `proxyplease` will attempt to infer the URL from the system utilizing [go-get-proxied](https://github.com/rapid7/go-get-proxied).
 If a proxy cannot be determined, it will be assumed the connection is direct.

 The proxy will be selected by the following priority: